Alexandremerancienne/Gudlft/README.md

      * [Selenium](https://www.selenium.dev/documentation/en/)

         Selenium allows the automation of web browsers.
-It is used for our integration test.
+It is used for our functional test.

      * [Google Chrome](https://www.google.com/intl/fr/chrome/)

-        The Selenium web driver set up for our integration test uses Chrome as search engine.
+        The Selenium web driver set up for our functional test uses Chrome as search engine.

 3. Installation